XMB-Manager-Plus/xmb-manager-plus/README.markdown

 This will replace the "Install Package Files" option or Rebug's "Package Manager" option.

-It officially supports seven languages, five themes and boasts compatibility with most CFW and 4.00 HFW.
+Translated to seven languages (en-US, de-DE, fr-FR, es-ES, pt-PT, pl-PL and ru-RU), supports five themes and has compatibility with most CFW and 4.00 HFW.

 ## Main Features